jackmheller/logisticMulticarving/README.md

  - In /plotting/: Various scripts for creating different plots for the thesis.
  - In /tabulation/: Various scripts for tabulating results and calculating performance metrics.

+To easily run this code, type "git clone https://github.com/jackmheller/logisticMulticarving" into your R terminal.
+After that, you can open the .RProj on your machine to set the proper directories.